Early college in ENC receives state-wide recognition for growth, overall performance

 WASHINGTON, N.C.
-(WNCT) – An early college high school in the East has been recognized for their overall school performance and growth.
+(WNCT) – An early college high school in the East has been recognized for its overall school performance and growth.

 Beaufort County Early College High School ranked 12th in the state on a recent School Report Card for growth.
 The school received a score of 4.67 which was the highest score it has received since 2014.